Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: Coupling to external sources

 \be {\cal L}_g = \sqrt{-g}\left\lbrack C_1(-g) R + C_2(-g)\, R\, \frac 1{\Box} \, R + C_3(-g)\, g^{\mu\nu} \p_{\mu}\, g\, \p_{\nu}\, g \right\rbrack\quad . \ee

 \no where $R$ is the usual scalar curvature while $C_j(-g)\, \, , j=1,2,3 $ are functions of the metric determinant $g$ analytic at $g=-1$ such that: $C_1(1)>0$, $C_1^{\prime}(1)=0$, $C_2(1)=c$ and $C_3(1)=-B\, C_1(1)/4$.
-This can be checked by performing a weak field expansion according to $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}/\sqrt{C_1(1)})$.
+This can be checked\footnote{Recall that (70) at $B=0=c$, without sources, corresponds to twice the linearized Einstein-Hilbert theory $\sqrt{-g}R$ about the flat Minkowiski space.
+Moreover, $g=-1-h +{\cal O}(h^2)$ and since the scalar curvature is of first order in $h_{\mu\nu}$, the non local term in (\ref{cov}) becomes the non local term of (71) at quadratic order.} by performing a weak field expansion according to $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}/\sqrt{C_1(1)})$.
 The action corresponding to (\ref{cov}) is invariant under volume preserving diffeomorphisms.
 Infinitesimally it amounts to $x^{\mu} \to x^{\mu} + \eps^{\mu}$ with $\nabla_{\mu}\eps^{\mu}=0$.
 The metric determinant behaves as a scalar field under such transformations, see comments in \cite{blas} and \cite{bsz}.
 In the latter reference, a sub case of (\ref{cov}) where the nonlocal term on the curvature is absent, i.e. an ST model with a spin-2 and only one scalar mode, has been investigated phenomenologically.
 It might be interesting to ``localize'' the nonlinear SST theory (\ref{cov}) and search for phenomenological effects.
 This is among our goals.